poesterlin/Volleyball/README.md

 This Repo contains the code for an application created to manage registrations.
 It uses a serverless backend connected to a serverless MongoDB instance and a static frontend generated using SvelteKit.
 It has some publicly available options as well as authentication for administrators to access hidden management tools.

+This project has reached the end of its life and is no longer being maintained.
+It is being kept here for archival purposes.
+Check out the `archive` branch for the final version.

 ## Development

 To start a local development version of the frontend run: